 Recently, we have begun working with organisations outside the North West on an ‘Associate Membership’ model.
 We work with these members to co-design bespoke support.
 These organisations are also part of our membership community and improvement networks.

-If organisation are interested in exploring potential membership options, please get in touch via AQuA@srft.nhs.uk and we would be more than happy to discuss this.
+If your organisation is interested in exploring potential membership options, please get in touch via AQuA@srft.nhs.uk and we would be more than happy to discuss this.

-Our offer for 2018/19 are grouped under the following improvement priorities:
+Our offers for 2019/20 are grouped under the following improvement priorities:

 - Delivering High Quality Care